atbrask/RPIWeather/README.md

 ### Sensor node features
 * Firmware optimized for ATtiny84 @ 1 MHz (8MHz crystal with the CKDV8 fuse set)
 * Temperature and humidity measurement using a DHT22 sensor
+* Temperature and humidity measurement using a HTU21D sensor
 * Wind speed and wind direction measurement using a La Crosse TX23 anemometer
 * Rainfall measurement using a WS-2300-16 rain gauge
 * Wireless operation using the very popular nRF24L01+ 2.4 GHz radio chip